firebase/firebase-ios-sdk/ZipBuilder/Template/README.md

 # Firebase iOS SDKs

-This directory contains the full Firebase distribution, packaged as static frameworks that can be integrated into your app.
+This directory contains the full Firebase iOS distribution, packaged as static frameworks and xcframeworks that can be integrated into your app.

 # Integration Instructions